ADHD Coaching For Creative Professionals

 If you choose to go ahead we will:

-Regular coaching slots reduce cognitive load, build momentum, and let you focus on growth, not logistics.
+Regular coaching slots reduce cognitive load, build momentum, and help you focus on the work, not the logistics.

-I hold an ICF-accredited ADHD-informed coaching certificate (91 hours), am working toward ICF ACC accreditation, and am an EMCC member.
+I have completed an ICF-accredited ADHD-informed coaching certificate (91 hours), have ICF ACC accreditation, and am an EMCC member.

 Ethical practice and client safety are non-negotiable for me.